xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 ### Create an offline license

 An **Offline License** allows you to use KSE and KRE without internet.
-Once an offline license is activated, you cannot revoke or transfer it to a different machine.
+Once an offline license is generated, you cannot revoke or transfer it to a different machine.

-An offline license expires at the end of your subscription period.
-It can also be expired earlier than its actual date if you input a new expiry date when generating the offline license file.
+By default, an offline license expires at the end of your subscription period.
+It can also be set to expire earlier by inputting a different expiry date when generating the offline license file.

 When an offline license expires, you can generate a new offline license file to continue using KSE/KRE offline, or you can switch to an online license instead.